 4. Pricing list – the online course is priced at $US197.00 with a student rate (proof required) of $US147.00

 5. Contact us – best way to contact us is via e-mail on email@example.com.
 Our postal address is CSRFI/MHC International Ltd, 24 Chiswell St, London EC1Y 4YX, UK.

-6. Full business name matching business/trading name: CSRFI is a wholly owned subsidiary of the social enterprise MHC International Ltd (MHCI) and is registered at UK Company House under the registration number: 02263853
+6. Our full business/trading name: CSRFI is a wholly owned subsidiary of the social enterprise MHC International Ltd (MHCI) which is registered at UK Company House under the registration number: 02263853